collabnix/dockerlabs/intermediate/swarm/how-docker-swarm-mode-works.md

 The first node to initialise the Swarm Mode becomes the manager.
 As new nodes join the cluster, they can adjust their roles between managers or workers.
 You should run 3-5 managers in a production environment to ensure high availability.

+## Create Swarm Mode Cluster

+Swarm Mode is built into the Docker CLI.
+You can find an overview the possibility commands via docker swarm --help

+The most important one is how to initialise Swarm Mode.
+Initialisation is done via init.

 ```
 docker swarm init
 ```

 After running the command, the Docker Engine knows how to work with a cluster and becomes the manager.
 The results of an initialisation is a token used to add additional nodes in a secure fashion.

-## Task: Create Swarm Mode Cluster

-Swarm Mode is built into the Docker CLI.
-You can find an overview the possibility commands via docker swarm --help

-The most important one is how to initialise Swarm Mode.
-Initialisation is done via init.
+Keep this token safe and secure for future use when scaling your cluster.

+In the next step, we will add more nodes and deploy containers across these hosts.

 ## Step 2 - Join Cluster